Factory Harley Radio Integration Secrets for ‘14 & Up

 High Signal Voltage Problem

 Last but not least there is the potential that the signal voltage is too high for your amplifier.
+This is only a problem with amplifiers that are not designed for speaker level inputs with an RCA type connector.
+Most all amplifiers suitable for Harley use today have speaker level inputs and this is a non issue.
 The signal voltage can be high enough from a factory Harley radio that it will overdrive even an amplifier that is designed for speaker level inputs.
+Additionally connecting an amplifier that is not designed for speaker level inputs can damage your Harley radio!
 To deal with this it is recommended that you add an RCA voltage reducer like the one pictured above.
-This device simply plugs inline with the RCAs and allows you to dial in the signal voltage to whatever works best.
+If you are not certain that the amplifier that you want to use has speaker level input capability, you should contact the manufacturer to find out.

 Speed Controlled Volume